Kim Il-sung Square in Pyongyang, North Korea. (123rf)

-Speaking on Radio Free Asia on Thursday, Panda said October would be a critical moment for North Korean leader Kim Jong-un, who appears eager to “insert himself onto the US political agenda” ahead of the 2020 US presidential election in November.
+Speaking on Radio Free Asia on Thursday, Panda said October would be a critical moment for North Korean leader Kim Jong-un, who appears eager to insert himself onto the US political agenda ahead of the 2020 US presidential election in November.

-Panda based his projection on a recently published editorial by Pyongyang’s state newspaper that urged its scientists to go on “the offensive for making a breakthrough head-on” and bring about “the socialist destruction.
+Panda based his projection on a recently published editorial by Pyongyang’s state newspaper that urged its scientists to go on the offensive to make a breakthrough and bring about the socialist destruction.
 In January this year, Kim said the world would soon see a “new strategic weapon.”

-Also on Thursday, Rafael Mariano Grossi, director general of the International Atomic Energy Agency, said his agency was ready to field inspectors to North Korea once the US and relevant parties reach an agreement on Pyongyang’s denuclearization.
+Also on Thursday, Rafael Mariano Grossi, director general of the International Atomic Energy Agency, said his agency was ready to field inspectors to the North once the US and relevant parties reach an agreement on Pyongyang’s denuclearization.

 “North Korea is a nuclear weapons state, illegally, and we don’t legally recognize that,” Grossi said.
 Pyongyang joined the IAEA in 1974 and signed the Non-proliferation Treaty in 1985, but it dropped out of the watchdog in 1994 and withdrew from the treaty in 2003.